ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ```

 The tool doesn't know where exactly it's located so it requires the full path.
 With the path given,
-it is going to copy the VM binary to the provided location:
+it's going to copy the VM binary to the provided location:

 ```shell
 ✔ Path to your avalanchego plugin dir (likely avalanchego/build/plugins): /home/user/go/src/github.com/ava-labs/avalanchego/build/plugins█